UttejK/2D-ExtrudeMesh/README.md

 Welcome to the Babylon.js Interactive Scene!
 This project demonstrates an interactive 3D scene using the powerful Babylon.js framework combined with React and Next.js.

+The live version of the Project is deployed on vercel and can be found [here](https://uttejk-2d-extrusion.vercel.app/).

 ## Features

 - Draw Polygons: Use the "Draw" button to draw polygons on the ground.
 Left-click to place points, and right-click to complete the polygon.